 Savannah, Georgia is Visiting Select US Cities this Fall

-The Surprisingly Savannah Mobile Tour is Ready to Roll Again Across America With an Immersive Pop-Up Experience Showcasing its Southern CharmSAVANNAH, GA, UNITED STATES, September 25, 2025 /EINPresswire.com/ -- Visit Savannah is ready to hit the road again this year, bringing their southern charm on wheels to celebrate its vibrant spirit in some of America’s most beautiful cities.
+The Surprisingly Savannah Mobile Tour is Ready to Roll Again Across America With an Immersive Pop-Up Experience Showcasing its Southern CharmBOSTON, MA, UNITED STATES, September 29, 2025 /EINPresswire.com/ -- Visit Savannah is ready to hit the road again this year, bringing their southern charm on wheels to celebrate its vibrant spirit in some of America’s most beautiful cities.
 This fall, the Surprisingly Savannah Mobile Tour is visiting three cities nationwide with a fully-immersive marketing experience designed to inspire consumers to consider Savannah, Georgia for their next getaway.

 Joseph Marinelli, President and CEO of Visit Savannah expressed his excitement: “We are excited to bring Savannah’s southern hospitality back on the road this fall, building on our successful tour in 2024.
 This is such a great opportunity for us to showcase the city’s rich history, unique charm and eclectic music to communities across the country.
 We hope it encourages visitors to book that ticket and come visit us in Savannah and enjoy everything our city has to offer!”